jeremyengland/englamp/README.md

-# englamp
+# writevibe

 ## Welcome

-This application allows for audio visualization by utilizing
+This application helps artists organize their written songs into albums, EPs, mixtapes, or singles.
+Users can also store demos, stems, and released tracks to their profile.

 ## Getting Started